ekloc/selenium/py-test/README.md

-# Workaround to run the tests locally
+# Steps to run the tests locally
+Use it if you don't have docker/docker-compose (for example, if you use podman or nerdctl)  For testing only.

 Step 1

 ```